-Friends came over last night to pick us up on our way to see Harry Potter and the Half-Blood Prince,1 and we played with Jude for a bit, as much as we can, with the rabbit still hiding in the cage.
+Friends came over last night to pick us up on our way to see Harry Potter and the Half-Blood Prince, ((As the brand is not overly precious to me, I didn’t mind the film, though I’ve had friends say they’ve walked out on it, which seems a little excessive.)) and we played with Jude for a bit, as much as we can, with the rabbit still hiding in the cage.
 Several times it looked like she might make the leap and hop about the room, but no such luck.

 That changed today.

 Today Jude stepped out for a quick jaunt around the cage, then hopped back in.
 She was out for perhaps a total of forty-five seconds.
 I suppose she feels safest there.

 The new challenge today was cleaning the cage, which after a single day, already smells quite ripe.

 My mother was right to deny my sister a bunny when she was younger.
 It would have been too much work for her to manage alone.
 They can get really stinky, really quickly.